leothorp/loggle/README.md

 `createLogger` accepts a single optional configuration object as a parameter.
 This object can contain various config properties; default values and explanations for each property are below (taken from src/index.js).
 [Cleaner docs for those are work-in-progress.]

-It's only necessary to include the properties you want to change- any properties left undefined on the configuration object (or its sub-objects) will take their default/parent value automatically.
+It's only necessary to include the properties you want to change- any properties left undefined on the configuration object will take their default value automatically.

 #### Default Configuration Values